 - Students must first submit their Connections application in order for school officials/letter writers to receive the notification email instructing them to upload documents.

 - Applications are not complete until both letters of recommendation and transcript are submitted.

 Can I meet with someone to discuss my Connections essays before I submit the online application?

 No. We do not meet with applicants to discuss their applications.
 Instead, we suggest that you have a teacher or other trusted adult review your essays and written responses.
 It is important to construct essays that are focused and respond to the question, but that also reflect your personality and interests.
 Honest and reflective essays that refer to specific experiences are often more effective than those that rely on common observations (“I want to be a doctor because I want to help people”).

 What happens after I submit my Connections application?

 Applications are reviewed after the application deadline.
 The application review committee will invite up to 32 students to interview virtually.
 Only students who have also completed the University of Cincinnati undergraduate application will be invited to interview.
 Students are notified of their invitation to interview via the application portal in early-to-mid February.
 Therefore, it is recommended that students regularly log-in to the portal at this time.

 When will I know if I have been selected for an interview?

 All applicants’ statuses will be updated in the Application Portal as admissions decisions are made.
-Interview invitations will be posted in the Application Portal, and final admission decisions will be available in March or April each year.
+Interview invitations will be posted in the Application Portal, and final admission decisions will be available in April of each year.
 We do not discuss applicants’ interview or admission status over the phone; applicants must first check the Application Portal.
 Applicants may contact our staff via email (email@example.com) with follow-up questions.

 Is the interview mandatory?